-MF's off-kilter rhymes, scenic skits, and soul-inspired production made this a unique set.
+MF's off-kilter rhymes, scenic skits, and soul-inspired production made Operation Doomsday a unique set worthy of multiple spins.

 Salt 'N Pepa took the rap game by storm and grabbed the attention of both men and women with their titillating ditties.